-The 53rd Algonquian Conference will be held virtually at Carleton University, Ottawa, October 14th to October 17th, 2021.
+The 53rd Algonquian Conference was held virtually at Carleton University, Ottawa, October 14th to October 17th, 2021.

-As a result of the ongoing COVID-19 pandemic, the conference will be taking place fully online in 2021.
+As a result of the ongoing COVID-19 pandemic, the conference took place fully online in 2021.

 This conference is an international meeting for Indigenous and non-Indigenous researchers and community members to share research papers, workshops, engagement circles, and story-telling activities related to Algonquian peoples.
 Fields of interest include, but are not limited to, anthropology, archaeology, art, education, ethnography, ethnobotany, folklore, geography, history, language (teaching, revitalization, documentation,…), linguistics, literature, music, native studies, political science, psychology, religion and sociology.